dweekly/docs/pages/exports/custom-exports.md

 !!! info "Branch & TUNE Export Functionality"
 	Custom exports are available for both Branch data points and TUNE data points.
 Please make sure to view the correct tab - Branch or TUNE - when referencing the below documentation.

 The Branch Custom Exports find and queue log records that match your search criteria for export.
-You can do so either via the **Custom Exports** section in your Branch dashboard OR via API.
+You can do so either via the <notranslate>**Custom Exports**</notranslate> section in your Branch dashboard OR via API.

 Custom exports endpoints are limited to a maximum of 2 million records each and can query up to 120 days prior to the date of export.